What You Should Know About Urban Colleges

 - Research housing costs.
 Housing can be more expensive in major cities, which is why many students commute to college.
 Still, if you decide to live in the city, you have options.
 An off-campus house or apartment may be cheaper than paying for a dorm room.
 It may also allow you to opt out of a meal plan, which is often mandatory for on-campus students.

 - Make the most of student discounts.
 Being a student in a big city can give you the opportunity to visit museums and attend cultural events that aren’t available at home.
 But these costs can add up, so be sure to find out what discounts are available for students.
-In some cities, such as Pittsburgh, students can get free entry to local museums.
-Some cities and colleges also offer reduced-price transit passes for eligible students.
+For example, some cities and colleges offer reduced-price transit passes for eligible students.